 - You are struggling on a hole and are lying 7 and still not on the green (yes, that one is taken from my own personal experience)

-In each of those scenarios, you wouldn’t have an actual score on that hole because you didn’t “hole out”.
-You would instead post a Net Double Bogey.
+In each of those scenarios, if you were to pick up on a hole before reaching Net Double Bogey, then you would record your most likely score as long as it doesn’t exceed your Net Double Bogey limit.
 In all other circumstances, assuming you played an ideal round, you would post your actual score.

 Post on the Day You Play

 Another change is that rather than updating twice a month, our indexes will be updated nightly.
 There’s a lot of fancy math that goes into this, including potentially adjusting the Differential if a course is playing unusually hardier or easier than normal, but let me just say that you can no longer postpone your posting since it can affect all the other folks who played that course on that day.
 Start off the year creating a good habit of posting your score immediately after you finish your round (and right before you head to my favorite hole: the nineteenth!).

 That’s essentially all you really need to know!
 Now, like anything golf-related there are lots more juicy details if you’re interested, and those can be found on the USGA website, and check out this YouTube video: